Parent Resource Library

 Immediately on the Pathway

-When you start the Clarity Pathway, you gain access to the full foundational library: blueprint guides, clarity tools, parent support strategies, and curriculum understanding resources.
+When you start the Mastery Pathway, you gain access to the full foundational library: blueprint guides, pillar tools, parent support strategies, and curriculum understanding resources.
 These are ready to use from day one.

 02